Internet-Draft DAP Extensions July 2025

 For example, an application could ask the operating system to generate a report using information that would normally be withheld from it.
 Similarly, a website could ask a web browser to generate a report based on otherwise secret information.
 In either case, the release of information for report is conditional on it only being used by a specific aggregation service under terms that have been previously established with the aggregators.
 Binding the report to the identity of the requester ensures that any use of the system can be accounted for as coming from that requester.

 The specific encoding used in this extension will depend on the application.
+This extension therefore contains a sequence of application-defined bytes.
 However, the use of a globally-unique identifier, such as an origin ([ORIGIN]) or serialized site ([SITE]), reduces the likelihood of name collisions.
 A name collision might either allow two requesters that share an aggregator to share and reuse each others reports (or perhaps to marginally increase the odds of having reports spuriously detected duplicates).

 This extension allows a client to bind a report to an application-defined label.
 This allows applications to partition reports and have each partition managed separately.